← Home

 Requires macOS 14 or later.

-2. Drag Tock to your Applications folder.
+3. Drag Tock to your Applications folder.

-3. Launch Tock.
+4. Launch Tock.
 It appears in the menu bar.

 Basic usage

-Tock supports two timekeeping modes.
+Tock supports three timekeeping modes.

 Countdown